pimfast/Magicka-Tack/README.md

 SDG Theme: Quality Education (Goal 4)

-I chose Quality Education because it's a highly important subject.
+I chose Quality Education because it's an important topic to me.
 Magicka-Tack is my attempt to make something that is engaging to play while quietly reinforcing the importance of education and having a choice in it.

 *How to play*